 New Construction vs. Retrofit

-Pricing for home elevator installation also depends on when you choose to have your hydraulic or traction elevator installed.
+How much a home elevator costs for a house depends on when you choose to have your hydraulic or traction elevator installed.
 While some may choose to have a residential elevator put in at the time of their home’s construction, others may decide later on to have one retrofitted.
 People may want to have a residential elevator retrofitted for their home in cases where they need immediate accessibility or to make traveling with bulky loads up and down different floors easier.
 No matter your reason to install a home elevator, if you don’t have one installed during your home’s construction, retrofitting makes it possible to install the residential elevator you’ve been looking for, years later.

 Many homeowners agree that, if possible, it’s easiest to add an elevator to your home during construction.
 This way, architects can include the elevator into the home plan, which may also give homeowners more options when it comes to things like concealment, size or other decorative features.
 Installing an elevator during new construction also makes it easier for the elevator to fit perfectly into the desired space.